Irish Polling Indicator

 Social Democrats 4.5% 3.5%–5.5%

-Latest update: 06 Oct 2024.
-A note on the Bayesian credible intervals: If all of the assumptions of our model hold, then there is a 95% probability that a party’s support is within the range of the 95% uncertainty margins.
-The “EP Affiliation” column indicates the political groups of parties in the European Parliament.
+Note: A note on the Bayesian credible intervals: If all of the assumptions of our model hold, then there is a 95% probability that a party’s support is within the range of the 95% uncertainty margins.

 Change in Support since the Last Election